jjacobsson/pyPaper/README.md

 ```

 Oh yeah I almost forgot, you need a `Font.ttc` file.
 I am using one I found in Waveshares demo repository https://github.com/waveshareteam/e-Paper

+You will need to install the waveshare python modules to use plot.py and cls.py.
+You do that easiest with ```pip install waveshare-epaper``` (more info here https://pypi.org/project/waveshare-epaper/ ).